-Sample Type Sample Location Lead/Copper From the distribution system at targeted sample tap locations.
+Sample Type Sample Location Asbestos One sample from distribution system or if required by department, from the source.
+Bacteriological From representative points throughout distribution system.
+Cryptosporidium and E. coli (Source Water) - WAC 246-290-630(16) Under 40 C.F.R.
+141.703.
+Complete Inorganic Chemical & Physical From a point representative of the source, after treatment, and prior to entry to the distribution system.
+Lead/Copper From the distribution system at targeted sample tap locations.
 Nitrate/Nitrite From a point representative of the source, after treatment, and prior to entry to the distribution system.
 Disinfection Byproducts - TTHMs and HAA5 - WAC 246-290-300(6) Under 40 C.F.R.
 141.132 (b)(1) (Subpart L of the C.F.R.).
 Disinfection Byproducts - TTHMs and HAA5 - WAC 246-290-300(6) Under 40 C.F.R.
 141.600 - 629 (IDSE and LRAA in Subparts U and V of the C.F.R.).
 Disinfection Byproducts - Chlorite (Systems adding chlorine dioxide) Under 40 C.F.R.
 141.132 (b)(2).

-Disinfection Byproducts - Bromate (Systems adding ozone) Under 40 C.F.R.
+Sample Type Sample Location Disinfection Byproducts - Bromate (Systems adding ozone) Under 40 C.F.R.
 141.132 (b)(3).
 Disinfectant Residuals - Chlorine and Chloramines Under 40 C.F.R.
 141.132 (c)(1).
 Disinfectant Residuals - Chlorine dioxide Under 40 C.F.R.
 141.132 (c)(2).
 Disinfection Precursors - Total Organic Carbon (TOC Under 40 C.F.R.
 141.132(d).
 Disinfection Precursors - Bromide (Systems using ozone) From the source before treatment.
 Radionuclides From a point representative of the source, after treatment and prior to entry to distribution system.
-Organic Chemicals (VOCs & SOCs) From a point representative of the source, after treatment and prior to entry to distribution system. ((Other Substances (unregulated chemicals))) Contaminants with a SAL From a point representative of the source, after treatment, and prior to entry to the distribution system(($\frac{1}{10000000000000000000000000000000000$ Other contaminants without a MCL, MRDL, TT or SAL As directed by the department.
+Organic Chemicals (VOCs ((&)), SOCs, & PFAS) From a point representative of the source, after treatment and prior to entry to distribution system. ((Other Substances (unregulated chemicals) From a point representative of the source, after treatment, and prior to entry to the distribution system, or as directed by the department.))
+Other contaminants without an MCL, MRDL, TT or SA As directed by the department.